Linda Crampton is a writer and teacher with a first-class honors degree in biology. She often writes about the scientific basis of disease.

 Lancefield divided the bacteria into alphabetical groups going from Group A to Group S. Her system is not often used in its original form today, but the Group A and B categories are still used.
-As in the case of the name of the bacterium’s genus, the terms “Group A” and “Group B” are sometimes capitalized but often aren’t.
+As in the case of the name of the bacterium’s genus, the word "group" in the terms “Group A” and “Group B” is sometimes capitalized but often isn't.

 Groups and Features of Streptococcus Cells

 The various strains of group A streptococcus (GAS) all belong to one species—Streptococcus pyogenes.
 Strains are slightly different members of a species.
 As in the case of group A streptococci, the different strains of group B streptococcus (GBS) all belong to one species—in this case, Streptococcus agalactiae.

 Streptococci have round cells, which are often attached to each other to form pairs or chains.
 They are known as lactic acid bacteria because they feed on carbohydrates and obtain energy by converting the carbohydrates into lactic acid.
 They don’t need oxygen to survive.
 Some can use oxygen if it's available but can also live without it; some don't use oxygen but can tolerate its presence; and some are inhibited by oxygen.